KaileyLiou/Turtles/README.md

 There is a facts panel, and after users cycle through all the facts, a button is revealed to unlock the interactive page.

 The interactive page has a quiz testing users on facts about sea turtles.
 There is also a dynamic turtle swimming back and forth.
 To do this, I used keyframes with translations and rotations.
-When a user hovers over the turtle, it enlarges and becomes brighter.
-I did this using a CSS hover effect with scale and brightness.
+When a user hovers over the turtle, it glows.
+I did this using a CSS hover effect with brightness.

 The random chance rare event I incorporated in my project is confetti.
 If a user gets all four questions correct on the quiz, confetti will pop.